-Upper School students on campus during lunch must eat in the Dining Hall or the outdoor terrace..
-Upper School students may not eat lunch in the 2nd floor alcove, Library, or lobby.
-Select teachers may allow students to eat in their classrooms.
-This is up to each individual teacher.
+Upper School students on campus during lunch must eat in the Dining Hall or the outdoor terrace.
+Upper School students may not eat lunch in the Innovation Center or Lounge, Library, Lobby, or classrooms.

 GRADUATION, 8TH GRADE CELEBRATION, AND FOURTH GRADE BRIDGING